Is Your Golf Backswing Too Long or Too Short?

 Tendencies: How to Judge the Length of Your Backswing

-Now, there are several factors like wrists and grip that can be causing a nasty slice.
+Now, there are several factors like and that can be causing a nasty slice.
 (You can learn more about proper wrist hinge and grip here).
 But today, we are going to focus on proper swing length.

 When I talk about “tendencies,” I’m referring to the things that tend to happen in your golf shot when your golf swing is either too long or too short.
 These are the telltale clues that help you figure out where the problem is and what needs to change.